An Overview of USP 800

 Standard Operating Procedures (SOPs) will help the Compounding Supervisor create a USP 800 compliance checklist.
 USP 800 calls for the SOPs to be created and maintained for the safe handling of hazardous drugs in all situations hazardous drugs are used throughout a facility.
 The SOPs must be reviewed at least every 12 months by the designated person, and the review must be documented.
 Revisions in forms or records must be made as needed and communicated to all personnel handling hazardous drugs.

-Standard Operating Procedure Checklist for Hazardous drugs Under USP 800
+What Should We Include Standard Operating Procedure Checklist for Hazardous drugs Under USP 800?

 The Standard Operating Procedures for handling of hazardous drugs should include the following: